rafaelmachadorocha/chat-redux/README.md

 # React + redux chat
 Pick a channel and submit messages.
-Made with React + Redux and an API
+Made with React + Redux and an API.